mropert/mropert.github.io/_posts/2018-01-06-simplifying_build-part2.md

 Get a bottle of a 1999 DRC La Tâche, lose weight, have a C++ ecosystem with a built-in package manager...

 Since we computer scientists like challenge, let's take a moment to work on the hardest of those.
-In the [previous](/2017/10/19/simplifying_build-part1/) article, we layed out a basic design for a package management standard in C++.
-It is not perfect, but as I explained in the [quick follow-up](/2017/10/24/simplifying-build-and-api-convergence/), perfection was not he primary goal.
+In the [previous](/2017/10/19/simplifying_build-part1/) article, we laid out a basic design for a package management standard in C++.
+It is not perfect, but as I explained in the [quick follow-up](/2017/10/24/simplifying-build-and-api-convergence/), perfection was not the primary goal.
 That spot was reserved for compatibility and migration paths from the existing C++ ecosystem.

 With that thought in mind, let's explore one bit of the design more in detail: the toolchain configuration.